yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

 - metrics and imbalance
 time_estimation: 3H
 key_points:
-- using a test set is an important tool to report an honest estimate of models on new data
+- Using a test set is an important tool to report an honest estimate of models on new data
 - Cross-validation strategies can help you to detect overfitting and handle model-selection
 - Adapted metrics let you handle the specific of our goal and our data (handle imbalance for example).
 - We have only mentionned a handful of the numerous algorithms that can be used, both for classification and for regression.